Travel

 SWIMMING AND BRIDGE JUMPING – Our advice is don’t.
 Just don’t.
 Here’s why…

-• cold water – it always is in the Thames, even in summer – hypothermia and drowning can follow
+- cold water – it always is in the Thames, even in summer – be cautious of hypothermia and drowning!
+Do you want to get pulled under or hit by a boat propeller?

-• never, ever, push someone in.
+- never, ever, push someone in.
 Something terrible could happen to them which you’ll regret for the rest of your life.
+Please see here for a link on how to use the throw lines located along the river bank: Learn more about how to use a water rescue throw line

 Taxis will be available from Reading train station.
 The main festival taxi pick up/drop off point will be on Tessa Road, near Red Gate and will cost approx. £5-6.
 Busy traffic/slow journeys will increase the price.